 Crime ReportPlease note: The Roseville Police Department Crime Log does not represent all the crime in the City of Roseville.
 It should never be viewed as a comprehensive list.

-Whether it's featured on our social media/website or not, our officers and staff work diligently every day to ensure Roseville remains a safe city.
+Whether it's featured on our social media/website or not, our officers and staff work diligently every day to ensure Roseville remains a safe community.
 The Roseville Police Department greatly appreciates your support and desire to take proactive measures to help protect yourself and our beautiful city.

-For a more comprehensive list of all the criminal activity in Roseville, please visit the City of Roseville Crime Map.
+For a more comprehensive list of all the criminal activity in Roseville, please visit the City of Roseville Crime Map

-Roseville Police Crime Log January 28 - February 11, 2025
+Roseville Police Crime Log April 23 - May 6, 2025

 Police Beat 1